Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Numerical Experiments

 \subsubsection{Validity of Theorem~\ref{thm:main:tv}}

-\mehdi{Given this setup, we first compute the expected revenues of panel investors under the real-time markets using~\eqref{eq:eqc:prt:tv} and~\eqref{eq:eqc:srt:tv}.
-Meanwhile, for the contract-based market, we \purple{obtain} the aggregate demand function, i.e.,~$\widehat{d}^\star(\pi)$, using~\eqref{d:star:tv} and then compute investors’ revenue.
-Using the characterizing equations for the heterogeneous case, we then obtain the NE aggregate investment capacity under the three considered short-term markets \purple{as summarized in Table~\ref{tab:agg-capacity}}}.
+\mehdi{Given this setup, we first compute panel investors’ expected revenues under the real-time markets using~\eqref{eq:eqc:prt:tv} and~\eqref{eq:eqc:srt:tv}.
+For the contract-based market, we first obtain the aggregate demand function, $\widehat{d}^\star(\pi)$, from~\eqref{d:star:tv} and then compute investors’ revenue.
+Using the characterizing equations for the heterogeneous case, we derive the NE aggregate investment capacity under the three short-term markets, as summarized in Table~\ref{tab:agg-capacity}.}

 \mehdi{First, observe that this result mirrors the comparison outcome established in~\eqref{thm:main:general} for case 1 (\emph{general case}) in Theorem~\ref{thm:main}, and likewise in Theorem~\ref{thm:main:tv}. \mehdi{Moreover, although in this setup we do not scale the distribution of consumers' premiums, i.e., $\epsilon = 1$ \brown{is} not in the neighborhood of zero, and assumption~\eqref{fg:constant:tv} does not hold, we still obtain the same comparison result as stated in~\eqref{thm:main:case2}, corresponding to case 2 (\emph{small solar premium}) of Theorem~\ref{thm:main}, and likewise in Theorem~\ref{thm:main:tv}.
 Specifically, the relation $c_\mathrm{opt} \lesssim c^\mathrm{ne}_\mathrm{cb}$ in that case holds here with a strict inequality, i.e., $c_\mathrm{opt} < c^\mathrm{ne}_\mathrm{cb}$.} \purple{We then consider the scenario where consumers assign no premium to solar energy, i.e., $\epsilon=0$, which yields identical aggregate capacities across all market mechanisms, as shown in Table~\ref{tab:agg-capacity} and implied by~\eqref{eq:thm:p3} under case 3 (\emph{no solar premium}) of Theorems~\ref{thm:main} and~\ref{thm:main:tv}.} As Table~\ref{tab:agg-capacity} suggests, discrepancies in equilibrium aggregate capacities are modest in the base case ($\epsilon=1$) because solar premiums are small on average (2.86~\cent\$/kWh) relative to the utility price (29~\cent\$/kWh).
 As premiums increase, these discrepancies are expected to widen, as analyzed next.

-In the following two subsections, we analyze how variations in consumers’ solar premiums and in panel capital and installation costs affect the comparison of equilibrium aggregate capacities across market mechanisms.}
+In the following two subsections, we analyze how variations in consumers’ solar premiums and in panel capital and installation costs affect the equilibrium aggregate capacities.}